e1016/wallant/README.md

 }
 ```

-`!!store.state.property &&` avoid render of element bellow meanwhile property in store is `undefined`
+`!!store.state.property &&` avoid render of element bellow meanwhile property in store is `undefined`.